 Applicants proposing to develop land in or within 75 feet of fish or wildlife resources identified in the Newry Comprehensive Plan or by the Maine Department of Inland Fisheries and Wildlife shall consult with a recognized wildlife or fisheries consultant or the Maine Department of Inland Fisheries and Wildlife and provide their written comments to the Planning Board.
-The Planning Board may consult with the Maine Department of Inland Fisheries and Wildlife and provide their bepartment of Inland or consultant as conditions of approval.
+The Planning Board may consult with the Maine Department of Inland Fisheries and Wildlife and may impose any recommendations by the Maine Department or consultant as conditions of approval.

-T. Scenic Locations
+T. SCENIC LOCATIONS